 Why switching off at 5pm is so important to prevent burnouts

-Until recently, I never even realized how important it was to have a healthy balance between your personal and professional life.
+Until recently, I never even realized how indispensable it was to have a healthy balance between your personal and professional life.
 Being able to disconnect at the end of the day when closing your laptop lid is essential for our mental health, and dare I say our happiness?
 I really never believed I’d fall victim to this form of exhaustion because I’d managed to convince myself that I was so detached to what went on in the office.
-I was never once to send emails at 10pm or answer my toxic bosses’ late night calls either, but in hindsight this imposed distance wasn’t enough to save me from all of these health problems.
+I was never once to send emails at 10pm or answer my toxic bosses’ late night calls either, but in hindsight, this imposed distance wasn’t enough to save me from all of these health issues.

-When the working world changed in 2020, I changed with it and found myself drowning in hundreds of emails, files and dossiers that I just couldn’t cope with.
+When the working world changed in 2020, I changed with it and found myself drowning in hundreds of emails, files, and dossiers that I just couldn’t cope with.

 Every day felt like an endless battle and saw me working up to 12 hours at certain points and even on the weekends.
 In fact, my job became my life, yet it left me feeling so empty and drained.
 The social isolation didn’t exactly help either, especially when it was combined with the extensive pressure from my boss to meet client demands in an even shorter delay.
 I’ve dealt with stress before, but I can honestly say that I’ve never had to face anything as daunting and invasive as job stress.